Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Breakfast, Lunch and Dinner

-It is paramount to acclimatize and rest your body for a while before making your way further.
+It is essential to acclimate and rest your body for a while before continuing our ascent to a higher altitude.
 We rest at Samagaon for the day to adjust to the higher altitude.
 A rest day doesn’t imply we stay at the teahouse the whole day.
-We have a series of activities, you may like to indulge in during this day.
+We have a series of activities that you may enjoy on this day.
 Samagaon is filled with Buddhist artifacts and monuments.
 This space truly reflects the influence of Tibetan Buddhism in Nepal.
+Although exploring the village is enjoyable, taking a short excursion is even more exciting and adds a thrilling element to the adventure.

 Located near Samagaon is Sama Monastery.
-Right next to the village lies Birendra Lake which is a pristine glacial lake.
-Alternatively, you can choose to hike up to Manaslu Base camp if your body feels relaxed.
+Right next to the village lies Birendra Lake, which is a pristine glacial-fed lake with crystal-clear waters.
+Alternatively, you can choose to hike up to Manaslu Base Camp if your body feels up to it.
+Likewise, you can take a hike to the ancient Pungyen Gompa that sits beneath the Manaslu Peak.
+The monastery is located in a remote location and is one of the most significant spiritual hubs of the Manaslu region.
 You can communicate further with your guide to plan the day.

 The hikes you can do today are: